 Music promotions manager

-As a promotions manager or music promoter working for a record company or artist, your duties would include:
+As a music promoter your day-to-day duties may include:

 - writing press releases to publicise your client's music or tour

-- organising publicity events such as media interviews and personal appearances
+- organising publicity events like media interviews and personal appearances

 - going to publicity events with clients